TedHusted/awake/awake.md/awake.md

 Idisi: Oceanus is acting on information that we provided to him as the Watch Team Leader.
 We routinely monitor the briefings for the leaders of the 58 nations where we have a treaty.

-The view screen shows a collage of flags, including the United States, China, Russia, France, the United Kingdom, and others.
+The hologram projectors display a collage of flags, including the United States, China, Russia, France, the United Kingdom, and others.

 Idisi: Recent briefings for a dozen nations mention that Cháoxiǎn is automating more jobs to reduce costs.
 We have also intercepted reports from Cháoxiǎn that the black market is trafficking in more and more illicit technology.
 Combined with other intelligence, we feel that there is an 85% chance that Omnibots are supplying them with contraband.